Grenada: Tourism

 Tourism is the mainstay of Grenada's economy.
-Conventional beach and water-sports tourism is largely focused in the southwest region around St George, the airport, and the coastal strip.
+Conventional beach and water-sports tourism is largely focused in the southwest region around St. George's, the airport, and the coastal strip.
 Ecotourism is growing in significance.

 Grenada has many beaches around its coastline, including the 3 km long Grand Anse Beach in St. George's, often described as one of the best beaches in the world.
 Grenada's many waterfalls are also popular with tourists.
 The nearest to St. George's is the Annandale Waterfalls; others include Mt.
 Carmel, Concord, Tufton Hall and St Margaret's also known as Seven Sisters.